-If you’re managing a small to medium size commercial cleaning company, you’re likely juggling a variety of tasks on a daily basis, and responding to RFPs, phone calls, and website inquiries are just a few of them.
+If you’re managing a small to medium size commercial cleaning company, you’re likely juggling a variety of tasks on a daily basis, and responding to RFPs (requests for proposals,) phone calls, and website inquiries are just a few of them.

 Many resources on this topic reference the BANT method: factoring in their Budget, Authority, Need, and Timeline.

 In an effort to provide you with guidelines specific to the janitorial industry, we came up with our own acronym.
-Unfortunately the “PPP Method” isn’t the sexiest name, so instead we present to you:
+Unfortunately the “PPP Method” isn’t the sexiest name, so instead we’re calling it: